grafana/k6-docs/docs/sources/analyze-results/correlate-results-in-grafana.md

 [Grafana Explore](/docs/grafana/latest/explore/) allows to query metrics and shows its results as graph and a table.
 You can query distinct data types from multiple sources and visualize them together for comparison and correlation.

-To access k6 metrics with Explore:
+To work directly with the k6 queries of a panel on Explore:

 1. Navigate to a test result view.
 2. Find a panel to query their metrics.